Albany “Barney” Bigard-New Orleans Creole Clarinet

-As a young man in New Orleans, Barney Bigard took clarinet lessons with Lorenzo Tio Jr. and Papa Tio.
-He played the instrument in parades in New Orleans, but first became known as a tenor-saxophonist.
+Originally Barney Bigard took clarinet lessons with Lorenzo Tio Jr. and Papa Tio.
+He played parades in New Orleans, and first became known as a tenor saxophonist.
 After working with several groups in New Orleans, Bigard moved to Chicago where he played with King Oliver from 1925 until 1927.
 Between 1927 and 1942 he was featured on many of Duke Ellington’s classic recordings, including Mood Indigo, which Bigard co-composed.
 As a composer he made some monumental contributions to the Ellington book, including Rocking in Rhythm, Saturday Night Function, Clarinet Lament, Clouds In My Heart, and Sophisticated Lady.
 Bigard also played with Louis Armstrong from 1947 to 1955.
-His delicate phrasing and signature chromatic passages are a significant part of his style.
+A warm low register, delicate phrasing and signature chromatic passages are a significant part of his style.

-I have chosen four great Barney Bigard tracks, featuring amazing iconic Barney Bigard solos, to illustrate his significance and stylistic influence on clarinetists of his generation and beyond.
-For clarinetists in particular to me these tracks are “must have” items and required listening—you cannot listen enough to the Masters of your instrument.
+I have chosen four great Barney Bigard tracks, featuring iconic Barney Bigard solos, to illustrate his significance and stylistic influence on clarinetists of his generation and beyond.
+To me these tracks are required listening.

 1. The Original Caravan by members of the Duke Ellington Orchestra/Barney Bigard Jazzopators